-From 1 October 2020, head contractors will need to provide a supporting statement with every payment claim for construction work or the supply of construction related goods and services.
-This will apply to all construction contracts where subcontractors have been engaged.
+From 1 October 2020, head contractors must provide a supporting statement with every payment claim for construction work or the supply of construction related goods and services.
+This applies to all construction contracts where subcontractors have been engaged.

-The supporting statement will need to declare that all subcontractors have been paid the amounts they are owed, or list all subcontractors who have not been paid in full, and give the reasons why.
+The supporting statement must declare that all subcontractors have been paid the amounts they are owed, or list all subcontractors who have not been paid in full, and give the reasons why.

 Failing to provide a supporting statement or providing false or misleading information in the supporting statement will be an offence, and a maximum of 100 penalty units may apply.